 Here’s how iostat computes the output fields, and what each of them means:

 - There are a number of throughput metrics: rrqm/s, wrqm/s, r/s, w/s, rsec/s, and wsec/s.
 These are per-second metrics whose names indicate what they mean (read requests merged per second, and so on).
 These are computed by simply dividing the delta in the fields from the file by the elapsed time during the interval.

 - avgrq-sz is the number of sectors divided by the number of I/O operations.

-- %util is the total time spent doing I/Os, divided by the sampling interval.
+- %util is utilization: the total time during which I/Os were in progress, divided by the sampling interval.
 This tells you how much of the time the device was busy, but it doesn’t really tell you whether it’s reaching its limit of throughput, because the device could be backed by many disks and hence capable of multiple I/O operations simultaneously.

-- svctm is the most complex to derive.
+- svctm is the average service time.
+It is the most confusing to derive, because to understand that it’s valid you need to know Little’s Law and the Utilization Law.
 It is the utilization divided by the throughput.
 You saw utilization above; the throughput is the number of I/O operations in the time interval.

 Although the computations and their results seem both simple and cryptic, it turns out that you can derive a lot of information from the relationship between these various numbers.

 I’ve shown how the numbers are computed, but now you might ask, why are those things true?
 Why are those the correct relationships to use when computing these metrics?